-- What resources, guidance, policies, support, etc. are needed for consistency across the district?
+- At the district level, what do we need to put into place to support building-level implementation of the DCI Practices? - What resources, guidance, policies, support, etc. are needed for consistency across the district?
 Are there unique pockets of needs within the district? - How can we best address the needs for information and establish ownership for implementation?